 Lithuania lifted their 3-month long quarantine on June 16 and has been slowly reopening the country for tourism.
-Now, as of August 9th, more EU nations and a few selected third-party nations are allowed to enter without restrictions.
+Throughout the summer more EU nations and a few selected third-party nations are allowed to enter without restrictions.

 Up until the pandemic, Lithuania had been seeing a year after year increase of tourist arrivals, with over 3.5 million people visiting in 2019.

 Below we have a full list of all countries that can visit, along with all entry requirements, rules for visiting, and everything else you need to know about Lithuania reopening.

 Currently, only EU nations and select third-party countries with an infection rate lower than 16 cases per 100,000 in population over the last 14 days can enter Lithuania without testing and/or quarantine.

 (as of Dec 30)

 WITH 14-day quarantine or PCR test to end quarantine early: